SirVheod/scenario_runner/WinterSim_Readme.txt

 Open another terminal window and execute one of these in Carla ScenarioRunner root folder.
 If you don't have WinterSim carla python scripts then use manual_control.py instead.

-python wintersim_muonio_control.py --a --c --fr 1.0
+python wintersim_muonio_control.py --a --c --fr 1.25
 python wintersim_muonio_control.py --a --c --fr 1.5
 python wintersim_muonio_control.py --a --c --fr 1.75
+python wintersim_muonio_control.py --a --c --fr 2.0

 This should open PyGame window and start the simulation.
 Make sure Scenario script is up and running before executing this.